 Utilize online communication tools

 Without effective communication, your company will lack organization, teamwork, and productivity.
 Your employees will also lose their voice.
-Use communication tools to pass on information, share ideas, answer queries, or discuss different areas of work.
+Use software for your business like communication tools to pass on information, share ideas, answer queries, or discuss different areas of work.
 Be selective while obtaining the tools and keep it to a minimum so that messages are not missed, or your employees are not overwhelmed.

 To effectively structure your communication flow, consider using chat apps, like Slack, for queries and side conversations.
 This tool can help you keep your conversations organized as it offers dedicated spaces called channels.

 If you have formal requests or action-related items to send, using email can be your best bet.
 To provide status updates, a project management tool will come in handy.
 Tools such as Trello are popularly used; as it allows you to work more collaboratively and help your team stay organized.

 Find a remote mentor for your new hire